Terra (Earth)

 where a braided Terra sits amongst stylised palm-fronds, suckling a snake.

-At Benevento she suckles a stag and an ox.
-In a Mount Athos manuscript she suckles a unicorn.
+'Terra suckles a snake and a pig at Limburg.
+In a Mount Athos manuscript she suckles a unicorn.'

 For other examples, see